Serial Peripheral Interface: Data transmission

-To begin communication, the bus master configures the clock, using a frequency supported by the slave device, typically up to a few MHz.
-The master then selects the slave device with a logic level 0 on the select line.
 If a waiting period is required, such as for an analog-to-digital conversion, the master must wait for at least that period of time before issuing clock cycles.

-During each SPI clock cycle, a full-duplex data transmission occurs.
-The master sends a bit on the MOSI line and the slave reads it, while the slave sends a bit on the MISO line and the master reads it.
+During each SPI clock cycle, full-duplex transmission of a single bit occurs.
+The master sends a bit on the MOSI line while the slave sends a bit on the MISO line, and then each reads their corresponding incoming bit.
 This sequence is maintained even when only one-directional data transfer is intended.

+Transmission using a single slave involves one shift register in the master and one shift register in the slave, both of some given word size (e.g. 8 bits).
+The transmissions often consist of eight-bit words, but other word-sizes are also common, for example, sixteen-bit words for touch-screen controllers or audio codecs, such as the TSC2101 by Texas Instruments, or twelve-bit words for many digital-to-analog or analog-to-digital converters.

-Transmissions normally involve two shift registers of some given word-size, such as eight bits, one in the master and one in the slave; they are connected in a virtual ring topology.
-Data is usually shifted out with the most significant bit first.
-On the clock edge, both master and slave shift out a bit and output it on the transmission line to the counterpart.
-On the next clock edge, at each receiver the bit is sampled from the transmission line and set as a new least-significant bit of the shift register.
-After the register bits have been shifted out and in, the master and slave have exchanged register values.
+Data is usually shifted out with the most-significant bit (MSB) first but the original specification has a LSBFE ("LSB-First Enable") to control whether data is transferred least (LSB) or most significant bit (MSB) first.
+On the clock edge, both master and slave shift out a bit to its counterpart.
+On the next clock edge, each receiver samples the transmitted bit and stores it in the shift register as the new least-significant bit.
+After all bits have been shifted out and in, the master and slave have exchanged register values.
 If more data needs to be exchanged, the shift registers are reloaded and the process repeats.
 Transmission may continue for any number of clock cycles.
 When complete, the master stops toggling the clock signal, and typically deselects the slave.

-Transmissions often consist of eight-bit words.
-However, other word-sizes are also common, for example, sixteen-bit words for touch-screen controllers or audio codecs, such as the TSC2101 by Texas Instruments, or twelve-bit words for many digital-to-analog or analog-to-digital converters.
-Multiple SPI devices may also be daisy-chained to conserve pins.
+If a single slave device is used, its S̅S̅ pin may be fixed to logic low if the slave permits it.
+With multiple slave devices, a multidrop configuration requires an independent S̅S̅ signal from the master for each slave device, while a daisy-chain configuration only requires one S̅S̅ signal.

-Every slave on the bus that has not been activated using its chip select line must disregard the input clock and MOSI signals and should not drive MISO (i.e., must have a tristate output) although some devices need external tristate buffers to implement this.
+Every slave on the bus that has not been selected should disregard the input clock and MOSI signals.
+And to prevent contention on MISO, non-selected slaves must use tristate output.
+Slaves that are not already tristate will need external tristate buffers to ensure this.

 Clock polarity and phase

 In addition to setting the clock frequency, the master must also configure the clock polarity and phase with respect to the data.
-Motorola SPI Block Guide names these two options as CPOL and CPHA (for clock polarity and phase) respectively, a convention most vendors have also adopted.
+Motorola named these two options as CPOL and CPHA (for clock polarity and clock phase) respectively, a convention most vendors have also adopted.

-The timing diagram is shown to the right.
-The timing is further described below and applies to both the master and the slave device.
+The SPI timing diagram shown is further described below: